alitrack/duckdb_fdw/README.md

 ## Supported platforms

-`duckdb_fdw` was developed on Linux and should run on any reasonably POSIX-compliant system.
-Also there is [Visual Studio project](duckdb_fdw.vcxproj).
+`duckdb_fdw` was developed on macOS and tested on Linux, so it should run on any reasonably POSIX-compliant system.

 ## Installation